tkd995/esp32cam-rtsp-ptz/README.md

 Calling this URL will return a JPEG snapshot of the camera in the browser.
 This request can also be used (for example using cURL) to save the snapshot to a file.

+### GET: /left-/right or /up-/down

+Calling this URL reads the current position of the pan/tilt servo and +- 10 deg.

 ## Issues / Nice to know

 - The red LED on the back of the device indicates the device is not connected.